 What is the inter-assay variability between runs?

 The SOMAscan assay has been well characterized for reproducibility with respect to inter-assay variation between runs.
-The SOMAscan assay has excellent reproducibility, of the 1310 SOMAmer reagents, the median total %CV is ~5% and 98% of the SOMAmer reagents have a median %CV of 15% or lower in plasma.
+The SOMAscan assay has excellent reproducibility, of over 1.3k SOMAmer reagents, the median total %CV is ~5% and 98% of the SOMAmer reagents have a median %CV of 15% or lower in plasma.

 Does SomaLogic run disease-specific controls to evaluate disease sample/analyte reproducibility?